Hotell Telegraaf History

 The Revaler Handels Bank built our magnificent building in the old town of Tallinn at Vene Street 9 in 1878.
 Designed by the architect Peter Schreiberg from St. Petersburg, it was originally a four storey house, the two topmost floors added later.
-When the Republik of Estonia was established in 1918, the building was used as the post and telegraph center.
-The building retained this function in Soviet period.
+When the Republic of Estonia was established in 1918, the building was used as the post and telegraph center.
+The building retained this function during the Soviet period.
 In 2005, the wing of our building which had been destroyed in World War II was rebuilt.

 Telegraphy, the long-distance transmission of written messages without the physical transport of letters, was invented in the 19th century.
 At first ,signals were forwarded by sound (drums, bells, sirens) and light (fires, torches, semaphores).
 But in 1837, Samuel Morse and his telegraphic code of long and short signals,revolutionized the transmisson of electric impulses through wires.